Vladimir-G4/Vladimir-G4/README.md

 ## 👋 Hi there :)
 Hi, my name is Vladimir.
-I am currently a Software Engineer Co-op at Prudential.
-I am also an incoming Software Development Intern at Disney.
-In the past, I have interned at Selective Insurance, Fidelity, and PwC.
+I am currently a Web Development & Integration Intern at Disney!
+In the past, I have interned at Prudential Financial, PricewaterhouseCoopers, Fidelity Investments, and Selective Insurance.
 Feel free to reach out via [email](mailto:vg377@njit.edu) or on [LinkedIn](https://www.linkedin.com/in/vladimir-gutierrez/)!

+My portfolio site is also [live!](https://vladimirgutierrez.dev)

 ## 🌱 Projects
 * NJITBytes [repo](https://github.com/jll38/njitbytes), originally a HackNJIT project, features personalized meal planning with AI integration, real-time menu updates, and nutritional insights for NJIT's Dining Hall.